ClaesPhilip/weatherapp/README.md

 This is a project I made to learn more about graphql.

 It´s a pretty basic app where you can search on a city and get the weather status.
-The information gets rendered in a card with local time, temperature, wind, and how cloudy it is right now that gets rendered as a svg (rain, cloudy, sunny).
+The information gets rendered in a card with local time, temperature, wind, and how cloudy it is right now, which gets rendered as a svg (rain, cloudy, sunny).

 If you want to check it out just follow these steps: